-The solution to this is to add additional non-correlated systems.
-Instead of trading just two systems, trade three, four or five simultaneously.
+The solution to this is to add additional non-correlated trading systems.
+Instead of trading just two, trade three, four or five systems simultaneously.
 This will not only reduce your per-company corporate risk further, but it will also give you additional opportunities for profit and keep your portfolio working for you.

 Another kind of risk we need to plan for is the temporary non-performance of your systems.
 Even the best systems will experience short periods of underperformance.
 After all, one thing your backtesting can’t test is the future!